20 Scholarships for Students from Single-Parent Households

 Application Requirements: 2 letters of recommendation, essay, personal statement, list of honors and awards

-The 9/11 Promise Scholarship was originally created to honor those who lost their lives in the 9/11 terrorist attack in New York City.
+The 9/11 Promise Scholarship was initially created to honor those who lost their lives in the 9/11 terrorist attack in New York City.
 Today, the award goes to 11 deserving young students whose lives have been irreparably changed due to the loss of a first-responder parent.
 The amounts vary between $5,000 and $15,000.
 This college scholarship can be used to fund undergraduate or graduate studies as well as to finance a trade or vocational degree.
 The essay prompt asks students to write about what they’ve learned by having a first responder for a parent.
 (You’ll also need to provide proof of death and documentation of your parent’s service.)

 7. ReWritten Scholarship